4ntm4n/ms5v2/README.md

 - **Site owner wants to:**

   - **Have the ability to add and remove members to the group**
+  -
     ![Edit Members](readme/img/userstories/edit-members.png)
     > a group owner can easily add and remove group members from the same view
     > if the member is already in the group, a minus symbol indicates that the member
     > will  be removed if the card is clicked.
 If the user is not yet a member, the user will
     > be added if the card is clicked indicated with a plus sign.
-    > additionally a group owner can search for a member to narrow down the list of users on the app
-    > to more eaisly find the user the group owner is looking for.
+    >> additionally a group owner can search for a member to narrow down the list of users on the app to more eaisly find the user the group owner is looking for.
+    > the searchbox tracks changes to the input and fires off a request everytime the search query changes.

   - **Have the ability delete group the user owns**
     ![Delete Group](readme/img/userstories/delete-group-vertical-dots.png)